NickMcL/Anime-Recommender-System/README.md

 ### User scores table format

-The Ratings tables in our databases have four columns: user\_id, anime\_name, and score.
+The Ratings tables in our databases have three columns: user\_id, anime\_name, and score.

 - user\_id - A string containing the md5 hash of a username from MAL.